Chart Color Schemes

 Glossodia faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 11.2%, significantly lower than the SA4 region average of 40.4%.
-Bachelor degrees are the most common at 7.8%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 50.1% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.9% and certificates at 39.2%.
-Educational participation is high at 29.7%, including 11.2% in primary education, 8.0% in secondary education, and 2.3% pursuing tertiary education.
+The area's university qualification rate is 11.2%, significantly lower than the SA4 region average of 40.4%.
+Bachelor degrees are most common at 7.8%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 50.1% of residents aged 15+ holding them - advanced diplomas at 10.9% and certificates at 39.2%.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education, including 11.2% in primary, 8.0% in secondary, and 2.3% in tertiary education.

 Frequently Asked Questions - Education